 - Option 2:

-- Pursuant to the SBA Interim Final Rule on SBA Loan Review Procedures and Related Borrower and Lender Responsibilities, as modified in accordance with the PPP Flexibility Act, the Lender must:
+- Pursuant to the SBA Interim Final Rule on SBA Loan Review Procedures and Related Borrower and Lender Responsibilities, the Lender must:

 - Confirm receipt of signed Loan Forgiveness Application Form;